Search

 Online Testing for Learning To Rank: Interleaving

 Let’s see together some of these interleaving implementations.
-First of all, let’s describe the first implemented interleaving approach, then I will present to you the two most used ones.
+First of all, let’s describe the first implemented interleaving approach, and then I will present to you the two most used ones.

-The first implementation is: balanced interleaving.
+The first implementation is balanced interleaving.

-Suppose to have two pointers ka and kb , for the two ranked lists lA and lB , always pointing to the higher result of each list.
+Suppose to have two pointers ka and kb, for the two ranked lists lA and lB, always pointing to the higher result of each list.

 The implemented algorithm is the following: